-Both the co-managers have combined over 20 years experience at established financial services’ organizations.
-Each experience was critical in learning how to successfully manage capital.
-Ironically, a lot was ingrained in us by experiencing first-hand “what not to do” if one wants to maximize chance of long-term success.
-The co-managers met in New York in 2010 and after several months of deliberation and outside consultation, decided to manage listed Indian equities with a focus on doing “on the ground” due diligence.
-The goal was and will remain for the co-managers to compound capital sustainably higher than benchmark returns and to provide “real” Indian/EM market exposure to our esteemed clients globally.Traits of an ideal investor to optimize his/her long-term (minimum 5+ years) investment return in Metis India Opportunity Fund (MIOF):
+Gaurav has around 20 years of experience at established buy-side firms.
+Each experience was critical in his lifelong learning of how to successfully manage capital from a long-term perspective.
+Ironically, a lot was ingrained in him by experiencing first-hand “what not to do” if one wants to maximize chances of long-term success.
+The goal was and will always remain to sustainably compound capital higher than benchmark returns over his lifetime and to provide “real” Indian/EM market exposure to our valued clients globally.Traits of an ideal investor to optimize his/her long-term (minimum 5+ years) investment return in Metis India Opportunity Fund (MIOF):

 1. Have a true long-term outlook and clear vision (MCM goal is to deliver 17% annualized USD return till 2030 when Indian economy will near $10t at an annualized return of 12%).
 Practically this means the desire and ability to hold on through largely unavoidable, temporary rough patches driven chiefly by sentiment.